 Professional Trail Crew

-Based at the Wiezel Trails Cabin (built with donated funds and volunteer labor in 1991) at Heart Lake Program Center, the crew currently works a 44-hour week, Friday – Wednesday morning with a mid-season break, and is broken into three or four crews.
+ADK’s Professional Trails Crew is based at the Wiezel Trails Cabin (built with donated funds and volunteer labor in 1991), at Heart Lake Program Center.
+The crew currently works a 44-hour week, Friday – Wednesday morning with a mid-season break, and is broken into three of four crews.
 Heading into the woods on Friday, the crew packs into remote locations and sets up camp near the project site.
 Using hand tools and working both in teams and individually, the crew performs intensive trail reconstruction using primarily native materials.
-Tuesday afternoon the crew returns to the cabin and on Wednesday morning completes chores on the cabin, tools, equipment, and vehicles.
+Tuesday afternoon the crew returns to the cabin and on Wednesday morning completes chores on the cabin, tools, equipment and vehicles.
 The regular season begins in early June and concludes later in August with the opportunity to stay on and work through the fall for those not returning to school or other commitments.